 - Hedgehogs have very poor eyesight so their other senses are sharper to compensate for this weakness.

 - Generally speaking, the world is much more calm and quiet during the night.
-Hedgehogs are known to be naturally timid and afraid of new things, such as strange smells or sounds.
-There is less noise, movement, and distraction on the part of humans at night, which is more comfortable for pet hedgehogs.
+Hedgehogs are naturally timid and afraid of new things, such as strange smells or sounds.
+Human noise, movement, and distraction lessen at night, which makes it more comfortable for pet hedgehogs.

 - One of the simplest ways to observe hedgehog activity is to use a red or black night-light.
-This type of light will allow human observation but does not seem as offensive to creatures of the night.
+These types of light will allow human observation but night creatures cannot see them.

 - Some people believe that a hedgehog is a perfect pet for them because they themselves are awake at night.
-Keep in mind that a hedgehog’s activity is more closely related to light rather than the time of day.
-Unless you are awake in the dark or low light, you might be surprised how much your hedgehog will sleep at night and that you may not see night time activity.
+Keep in mind that a hedgehog’s activity is more closely related to light rather than to the time of day.
+Unless you are awake in the dark or low light, you might be surprised by how much your hedgehog will sleep at night and that you may not see nighttime activity.

-- Hedgehogs need daylight to maintain their circadian rhythms so please do NOT keep them in a dark room, closet or someplace that does not have a day and night cycle.
-More on this topic can be found at the bottom of this article.
+- Hedgehogs need daylight to maintain their circadian rhythms so please do NOT keep them in a dark room, closet, or some place without a day and night cycle.
+Read more on this topic at the bottom of this article.

 For more information on this topic check out our Activity Levels article.

 - In animal behavior, diurnality indicates an animal that is active during the daytime and rests during the night.

 - Animals that are not diurnal are either nocturnal (active at night) or crepuscular (active primarily during twilight, i.e., at dusk and dawn) (“Diurnality”, n.d.)
 Many animal species are diurnal, including many mammals, insects and birds.